lyuma/Av3Emulator/README.md

 ## **[Download the latest version at: https://github.com/lyuma/Av3Emulator/releases](https://github.com/lyuma/Av3Emulator/releases)**

+### **New features in v 2.1.0:**
+* Supports new features in VRChat 2021.1.1
+* Removed support for Paramater Drivers from sub-animators, to match ingame.
+Use a checkbox on the "Avatar 3.0 Emulator" control object to re-enable the legacy behavior for nostalgia sake, I dunno.
+* To test saving, there is a checkbox (on by default) which keeps saved paramters when the avatar is reset.
+* Supports synced bools and triggers same as ingame.
+The rules for "Add" and "Set" operations are different for bools and triggers in expression parameters and those not.
+See below for the rules.
+* Fixed issues with 8-bit float quantization.
+Should now match serialization in-game.
+Quantization of floats is now off by default except if you check the "Locally 8-bit quanized floats" box or make a non-local clone.
+* *What is quanization?* Basically, 0.5 locally is not 0.5 for other users.
+You should not assume floats are sent precisely over the network.
+A float is serialized into a value between -127 and 127, and deserialized back to -1.0 to 1.0 range.
+Only -1.0, 0.0 and 1.0 are sent precisely over the network.

+Not implemented: saving and loading saved expression parameters.
+Parameters are lost every time you enter play mode.

 ### **New features in v 2.0.0:**
 * **Animator To Debug** dropdown has been fixed.
 View your animator in action in the Unity Animator window, and update parameters in real time.
 * The **Lyuma Av3 Menu** component allows using your avatar's expression menu actions directly from the editor.
 Click + to open two radial menus at once to test combining puppets.
 (Thanks to @hai-vr for the contribution!)